Get in Touch

 Transactions and Locking

-• Using transaction control statements for concurrent SQL execution
+• Using transaction control statements to run multiple SQL statements concurrently

 • Transaction isolation levels